TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 You now have a complete ScriptHammer codebase that includes:

 - **Web:** Dexie + localStorage (with no references to `expo-secure-store`).
 - **Native:** SQLite + `expo-secure-store`.
 - Auto‑sync via NetInfo and real‑time updates from Supabase with RLS in place.
 - An integrated **Admin Dashboard (Phase 7)** that uses a new role column in the profiles table.
-The very first user who signs up becomes an admin, and you can run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) to insert three dummy profiles ("Jane", "Jon", and "James Doe") if needed.
+The very first user who signs up becomes an admin, and if no profile record exists, the client-side code will automatically insert a default record (with a blank display name).
+You may run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) if you want to seed dummy profiles.
-- **Important:** If the display name remains empty (resulting in a “Loading local profile…” message), update your display name using the “Edit Profile” screen.
+- **Important:** Your display name will remain blank unless you choose to edit it.
+Also, the offline logic now ensures that a profile record is always available (so you won’t see “Loading local profile…” forever).

 **Possible Expansions:**